-- 1) You cannot repeat a course of the same title even if offered by a different lecturer. - 2) You are not allowed to repeat following courses even if the titles are changed.
+- 1) You cannot repeat a course of the same title even when offered by a different lecturer. - 2) You are not allowed to repeat the following courses even if the titles are changed.
+Because the lecture content is the same as the former one